jzy3d/jzy3d-api/README.md

 jzy3d-main
 ==========

-This is a master repository gathering multiple maven modules.
+This is a main Git repository for Jzy3d providing multiple maven modules.
-Other optional extensions can be retrieved either individually, either through <a href="https://github.com/jzy3d/jzy3d-extensions">a git multimodule project</a>.

 API and modules
 -----------------------------------
-- <a href="https://github.com/jzy3d/jzy3d-tutorials">jzy3d-tutorials</a> : few examples for building main chart families (surfaces, scatters, etc).
+- <a href="https://github.com/jzy3d/jzy3d-api/blob/master/jzy3d-tutorials">jzy3d-tutorials</a> : few examples for building main chart families (surfaces, scatters, etc).

 Application will require <a href="https://github.com/jzy3d/jzy3d-api/blob/master/jzy3d-api/src/api">jzy3d-api</a> <i>plus</i> classes to address a specific windowing environement (AWT, SWT, Swing).
 The API itself has no dependency to AWT, making it buildable for Android environement.